r-dev-limited/plugins/packages/rdev_helpers/README.md

-# R-DEV Riverpod Firebase Auth Package
+# R-DEV Helpers

-This package provides a simple way to use Firebase Auth with Riverpod.
+This package provides a set of helper tools.